lisa/thedoh.dev/docs/kubernetes/raspi-k8s-cluster.md

 ## Prologue

-In early 2019 I (built a three-node Kubernetes cluster)[./rock64-cluster.html] based on Rock64 single board computers.
+In early 2019 I [built a three-node Kubernetes cluster](./rock64-cluster.html) based on Rock64 single board computers.
 It had one control-plane node and two worker nodes.
 As is often the case, the scope of the cluster grew to include a few more nodes.
 These nodes were a small number of Raspberry Pi 4Bs and an old x86_64 MacBook Pro.
 As the cluster grew, I wanted to add extra control-plane nodes to add redundancy to the somewhat flakey Rock64 node.

 It turns out, however, that adding extra control-plane nodes to an existing cluster that wasn't already set up for it at the start is quite hard.